Hit by pitch: Dangers

+Other comparably minor injuries that are possible include broken fingers or hands, broken feet, broken ribs, injuries to the knee, or groin injuries.

 Legal interpretation

 Since inside pitching is a legitimate tactic in baseball, courts have recognized that being hit by a pitch is an inherent risk of the game, so that players cannot sue for any resulting injuries.
 On April 6, 2006, in a case arising from a game involving community college baseball teams, the Supreme Court of California ruled that baseball players in California assume the risk of being hit by baseballs even if the balls were intentionally thrown so as to cause injury.
 In the court's words: "For better or worse, being intentionally thrown at is a fundamental part and inherent risk of the sport of baseball.
 It is not the function of tort law to police such conduct."